Batirchik/base/README.md

 2) Optimize;
 3) Secure.

-Please make sent a pull request or link to your repository with the solution.
+Please send a link to your repository with the solution.

 Thanks